Shopify/quilt/packages/koa-liveness-ping/README.md

 This middleware can also be mounted at any path via `koa-mount` ([Learn more](https://github.com/koajs/mount#mounting-middleware)).

-**Note:** The `livenessPing` middleware should be the first routing-related middleware, in order to ensure it can respond quickly and reliably.
+**Note:** Mount the liveness ping middleware before all other routing-related middleware in order to ensure it can respond quickly and reliably.